 At a pre-fight press conference the two almost came to blows and Rosario fired his own volley, telling Chavez “I will send you back to Mexico in a box, you coward!”

 Pundits were divided, some pointing out that Chavez looked to be the fresher fighter, while others made much of the fact that the Mexican was the one moving up in weight to challenge a boxer who had proven knockout power at 135 pounds.
-There was also the fact that while Julio’s most recent match of serious consequence was a tightly contested struggle with Juan Laporte that left many underwhelmed, Rosario’s awesome two round destruction of Livingstone Bramble was still fresh in everyone’s memory.
+There was also the fact that while Julio’s most recent match of serious consequence was close struggle with Juan Laporte that left many underwhelmed, Rosario’s awesome two round destruction of Livingstone Bramble was still fresh in everyone’s memory.
 At this particular juncture, it was difficult to say which fighter was more lethal, but it seemed reasonable to conclude that “Chapo” had an edge in both power and physical strength.

 But as we all know now, Rosario’s power was nullified before the opening bell even rang by the simple fact that Chavez was the proud owner of one of the sturdiest chins in boxing history.
 In his prime, he was rarely stung let alone seriously hurt, his ability to take shots and keep firing back one of the keys to his amazing ring success.
 And as for strength, well in fact it was the Mexican who, unlike Rosario, stayed away from the parties and the nightlife between fights and was the stronger and more rugged of the two.